Skip to article content

 One of the most common findings in DOL investigations is payment below the current prevailing wage.
 This often happens not because the contractor is trying to underpay, but because they set rates at the project start and never checked whether the wage determination was updated.

 Some contractors assume that the wage determination locked in at contract award applies for the entire project.
 This is sometimes true, but not always.
-General wage determinations are updated periodically, and whether the updated rates apply depends on the contract terms and the type of wage determination.
 When in doubt, apply the higher rate.

 3. Ignoring the Fringe Benefit Obligation